 - A tremendous lack of power upon acceleration.

 What Tools Do I Need?

 To use the test info in this article, you'll only need to use a multimeter.
 You can use a digital multimeter or an analog multimeter, either one will do the job.
-I would also recommend using a Wire-Piercing Probe to to test the signal of each wire (to see what this tool looks like, click here: Wire-Piercing Probe.

-Circuit Descriptions of the Nissan MAF Sensor Connector
+Circuit Descriptions Of The Nissan MAF Sensor Connector

 The mass air flow (MAF) sensor on your Nissan Maxima is a three wire sensor.
-One feeds power, another ground, and the last is the one that delivers the MAF signal, that the sensor creates, to the Fuel Injection Computer.
+One feeds power, another Ground, and the last is the one that delivers the MAF signal, that the sensor creates, to the fuel injection computer.

 In the photos that you'll be using through out the article, I have labeled the wires with the numbers 1 thru' 3.
 Below you'll find out what each circuit does: